What does the Bible say about hard times?

 10. Revelation 21:4 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.

-God is going to take you out of the fire.
+God is going to take you out of your hard situation